ducks/discourse-invite-tree/README.md

 ## Usage

-Once enabled, the invite tree is accessible at `/invite-stats` on your forum.
+Once enabled, invite stats are accessible at `/invite-stats` on your forum.

-The tree shows:
+The page displays three main sections:

+### 1. Community Overview
+Summary statistics showing:
+- Total users and inviters
+- Total invites sent
+- Number of problematic invites
+- Overall success rate

+### 2. Accountability Report
+Prominently displays users who invited problematic members:
+- Users who invited 3+ problematic users, OR
+- Users with <70% success rate and 5+ invites
+- Shows total invites, problematic count, and quality score
+- Helps moderators identify patterns and review invite privileges

+### 3. Invite Tree Visualization
+ASCII tree showing the complete invite hierarchy:
 - Usernames with links to profiles
-- Join dates
+- Join dates and invite counts
-- Number of invites each user has made (in brackets)
-- ASCII tree lines showing parent-child relationships
+- Tree structure showing who invited whom
-- Moderation indicators (suspended, silenced, flagged users)
+- Moderation indicators: 🚫 suspended, 🔇 silenced, ⚠️ flagged
-- Invite quality scores for accountability

-Users without an inviter (founding members or self-registered users) appear at the root level.

-### Moderation Features

-The invite tree includes accountability metrics to help identify problematic
-inviters:

-- **Invite Quality Score**: Percentage of invites that didn't result in suspended/silenced/flagged users
+- Quality scores for users with invites
+- Problematic invite counts

+**What counts as problematic?**
+A user is considered problematic if they are:
+- Suspended
+- Silenced
-- **Problematic Invites Count**: Number of invited users who were suspended, silenced, or have 3+ agreed flags
+- Have 3+ agreed flags from moderators
-- **Problematic Inviters List**: Users who invited 3+ problematic users OR have <70% success rate with 5+ invites
-- **Summary Statistics**: Overall invite success rates and totals

-This data helps moderators identify users who consistently invite problematic members and may need their invite privileges reviewed.

 ## How It Works

 The plugin uses Discourse's native invite system:
 - Queries the `invited_users` and `invites` tables
+- Joins with `user_stats` for moderation data (flags, suspensions, silences)
+- Calculates invite quality scores based on problematic user ratios
 - Builds a recursive tree structure from invite relationships
-- Displays only active, non-suspended users
-- Root users are anyone without an inviter (founders or self-signups)
+- Includes all users (even problematic ones) for accountability visibility
+- Caches results for 1 hour for performance
+- Limited to 5000 users for safety on large sites

 ## Development